damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [x] _not relevant_ Robert/Jacob V/Ernst: @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
 1. [ ] Slack
    1. [ ] Robert/Jacob V/Ernst disable team member in [Slack](https://gitlab.slack.com/admin).
+   1. [x] _not relevant_ New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
 1. [ ] People Ops Information
    1. [ ] People Ops: Remove former team member from TriNet / Savvy and payroll if applicable.
    1. [ ] People Ops: Mark former team member as terminated in BambooHR.
 Use the date mentioned in this issue as final date of employment / contract.